Gold prices maintain a near 9-year high

 Governments around the world are trying to boost their economies into recovery and one way they are doing so is by offering stimulus packages in the billions of dollars.

-While it may help with certain issues such as unemployment, it also increases inflation and debases currency.
+While it can help with certain issues such as unemployment, it also increases inflation and debases currency.
 This was evident in the value of the dollar over the last few days as it hit its lowest point in many weeks.

 When this happens, the prices of precious metals rise as they offer a hedge against the uncertainties associated with the economy right now.
 As the dollar value kept plummeting, palladium prices climbed by 1.8% to $1,951.02 per ounce.